Your browser is out-of-date!

 I’ll Give You an Example

 Let’s say you’ve had the same babysitter for a while, and she’s been a great sitter.
 The kids love her and she sometimes even bakes cookies for you.
+Great cookies.
 Then, one Thursday night after another one of Jerry’s awful work functions, you come home to find her boyfriend has snuck in to watch a movie.
 After a long talk, you’re convinced it was a stupid mistake that even the boyfriend regrets.
 You forgive, eat a cookie, and decide to keep her on.

 Now, same situation, except instead of a boyfriend watching Netflix, you find out she’s been selling ecstasy out your back door.
-All sorts of strangers have been slipping your babysitter cash while your kids watch cartoons in the next room.
+All sorts of strangers have been slipping your babysitter cash for drugs while your kids watch cartoons in the next room.

 We don’t seem to understand we can forgive and have boundaries too.